paulblartmallcop9/master-thesis-2025/README.md

 ```bash
 python3 evaluation/human_evaluation.py
 ```
-Make sure to configure the file for the human data and the file for the model data
+Make sure to configure the file for the human data and the file for the model data.